ikostan/ParaBankSeleniumAutomation/utils/README.md

   <summary><b>browser_configuration() function</b></summary>

 <br/>
+   - Simplifies cross browser testing.<br/>
+   - Returns browser name from from predefined dictionary.<br/>
-   Simplifies cross browser testing.
-By default it returns 'chrome' value.
-Every Test class has it by default as part of setUpClass definition.
-See example bellow:
+   - By default it returns 'chrome' value.<br/>
+   - Every Test class has it by default as part of setUpClass definition.
+See example bellow:<br/>

 ```python
 @classmethod